-Cassava: The New Trendy Ingredient You Should Know About
+Cassava: The Ingredient You're Seeing Everywhere & You Should Know About

 If you’re the kind of person who reads the ingredient labels on your food, you may have noticed the word “cassava” popping up more frequently.
 It’s in fancy, new protein bars, and cassava-based flour is becoming a staple in the health food world.
 If you’re gluten free, it’s known as the go-to wheat substitute for “fluffy, healthy” baked goods.

 But what even is cassava, exactly?
-Hillary Cecere, RDN of Eat Clean Bro explains this trendy ingredient has long been staple in the diets of people in South American and Africa.
+Hillary Cecere, RDN of Eat Clean Bro explains this trendy ingredient has long been staple in the diets of people in Latin American countries, South America, and Africa.
 Here’s what you need to know.

 Advertisement